Engee documentation

 Rotor type: single-mass or multi-mass single-shaft multi-cylinder.

-If a single mass system is selected, the multi-mass shaft subsystem in the Steam Turbine and Governor block is switched off and the turbine torques are summed and applied to the single mass system in the Synchronous Machine block.
+If a single-mass system is selected, the multi-mass shaft subsystem in the Steam Turbine and Governor unit is disabled, and the turbine torques are summed and applied to the single-mass system in the Synchronous Machine unit.

 Values